-Search engine optimization or SEO in short, is a set of rules that can be followed by website (or blog) owners to optimize their websites for search engines and thus improve their search engine rankings.
+Search engine optimization, or SEO in short, is a set of rules that can be followed by website (or blog) owners to optimize their websites for search engines and thus improve their search engine rankings.

 In today’s competitive market, SEO marketing is more important than ever.
-Search engines serve millions of users per day looking for answers to their questions or for solutions to their problems.
+Search engines serve millions of users per day looking for answers to their questions or solutions to their problems.

 Search engine optimization is essential because:

-At OTC PR Group we provide a full suite of investor relation’s services utilizing the latest web and SEO solutions coupled with relationship building processes to develop and maintain interest from your shareholder base.
-We work to build shareholder value by engaging with key-stakeholders and effectively following up and communicating your message, investment potential and corporate vision.
+At OTC PR Group, we provide a full suite of investor relations services utilizing the latest web and SEO solutions coupled with relationship building processes to develop and maintain interest from your shareholder base.
+We work to build shareholder value by engaging with key-stakeholders and effectively following up and communicating your message, investment potential, and corporate vision.